colevandersWands/homework-submission/README.md

 Exercises will come in 3 general types as well:
 1. __Theory__: Theory exercises will look deeply at the technologies you are using.
 All of these exercises will be accompanied by an execution visualization for you to really understand what's happening behind your code.
 You might find these exercises a bit dry, or might love them!
 Either way they're worth every minute you spend studying them.
 If you don't take the time to master the theory exercises you will have a hard time debugging your code, applying the technologies correctly, writing & reading tests, or effectively using the developer tools.
-1. __Application__: These exercises are what you probably think of as standard coding exercises, the types of challenges you find on FreeCodeCamp and other web tutorials.
-Application exercises will be bite-sized coding challenges that ask you apply the technologies you studied in Theory exercises to solve small challenges.
+1. __Practice__: These exercises are what you probably think of as standard coding exercises, the types of challenges you find on FreeCodeCamp and other web tutorials.
+Practice exercises will be bite-sized coding challenges that ask you apply the technologies you studied in Theory exercises to solve small challenges.
 1. __Integration__: Integration exercises are effectively tiny projects.
 In them you will practice integrating the various skills and technologies you've learned so far into realistic (but tiny) projects.
 Imagine something like building 5 websites with only one button each.
 It's enough to practice the process of building and completing something without getting lost in the size of your project.

 ### Assessments